Thermopower in a boundary driven bosonic ladder in the presence of a gauge field: Conclusions

 One interesting aspect to explore further is the inclusion of repulsive on-site interaction in the bosonic ladder with gauge field.
-Such systems can exhibit many more interesting energy band structures and phases, such as vortex-superfluid, Meissner-superfluid, vortex-Mott insulator, and Meissner-Mott insulator, depending on the density of the bosons~\cite{PiraudSchollwock2015, GreschnerVekua2015, BuserMeisner2020, JianXue2021}.
+This repulsive interaction can be tuned experimentally, for example with a Feshbach resonance~\cite{CourteilleVerhaar1998,RobertsWieman1998,InouyeKetterle1998}, or by varying the local trapping potential~\cite{BlochZwerger2008}.
+Such interacting systems are known to exhibit a richer phase diagram, such as vortex-superfluid, Meissner-superfluid, vortex-Mott insulator, and Meissner-Mott insulator phases, depending on the density of the bosons~\cite{PiraudSchollwock2015, GreschnerVekua2015, BuserMeisner2020, JianXue2021}.
 It would be thus interesting to explore how the inclusion of on-site interactions can change the thermopower of the ladder.